 Submissions and Inquiries

-We welcome submissions of original articles related to these topics, whether broadly general or minutely specific.
+We welcome submissions of original articles only.
 If your article has been published elsewhere, or if it appears on a blog or website, we will not republish it.
 Inquiries and proposals may be sent to us at .
-We will respond to your email, but the response may be delayed due to the volume of submissions received.
+We will respond to your email, but the response will not be immediate due to the large volume of submissions we receive.
+Also due to volume, we cannot confirm receipt of articles.

-Topics might include, but are not limited to, general evidence-based fitness, empirical results, “black box” testing; exercise science, physiology, biomechanics, etc.; training philosophy and principles; implementations (specialist, athletic, institutional, etc.) of CrossFit; instructional, theoretical, historical discussions from the broad range of disciplines CrossFit draws on or works with; nutrition, Zone diet & recipes; health; medical topics relevant to CrossFit; rehab, injury, recovery: mental fitness: training programming; CrossFit community; CrossFit affiliates, business model open-source fitness; trainers and training, coaches and coaching; training tools, equipment, home gyms, do-it-yourself gear, gym design; books, videos, Internet resources; relevant military, LEO, first-responder topics; training & personal safety.
+CrossFit Journal topics might include, but are not limited to, general evidence-based fitness, empirical results, “black box” testing; exercise science, physiology, biomechanics, etc.; training philosophy and principles; implementations (specialist, athletic, institutional, etc.) of CrossFit; instructional, theoretical, historical discussions from the broad range of disciplines CrossFit draws on or works with; nutrition, Zone Diet and recipes; health; medical topics relevant to CrossFit; rehab, injury, recovery: mental fitness: training programming; CrossFit community; CrossFit affiliates, business model open-source fitness; trainers and training, coaches and coaching; training tools, equipment, home gyms, do-it-yourself gear, gym design; books, videos, Internet resources; relevant military, LEO, first-responder topics; training and personal safety.

 We receive a very large number of submissions, and publication is not guaranteed.
 Among the factors determining publication, quality of writing is foremost.
 To increase the chances of publication, consider writing a query letter outlining the scope and focus of an original article.
 This letter can also contain a list of proposed sources and illustrations.
 Including quality original photos or illustrations also increases the chances of publication.